 Godalming Junior School recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
 We endeavour to provide a safe and welcoming environment where children are respected and valued.
-We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice.
+We are alert to the signs of abuse, including peer on peer abuse, harassment of any form and neglect and follow our procedures to ensure that children receive effective support, protection and justice.
 Child protection forms part of the school's safeguarding responsibilities.
-This is all underpinned by the schools commitment to the UN Convention on the Rights of the Child and the articles within with particular regard to Article 2 - The Convention applying to every child without discrimination.
+This is all underpinned by the schools commitment to the UN Convention on the Rights of the Child and the articles within with particular regard to: Article 2 - The Convention applying to every child without discrimination.